“No Song Left Behind” …

 Over the years, I’ve developed a great duet with Michael London, who is also my teaching colleague at Muhlenberg College.
 We’ve played together at Mayfair and for audiences at Drexel University and on campus.
 One of our programs is “Songs in the Key of M” to relate to our management teaching.
-Check out recordings of eight songs at http://www.michaellondon.net/roland-michael.
-These days, Michael, Lee Daniels, Jack Hoffman, my brother Daniel, and all the Coyotes are great musical companions.
+These days, Michael, Lee Daniels, my brother Daniel, and all the Coyotes are great musical companions.

 In recent few years, I’ve been a soloist in worship settings.
 In Bethlehem’s Rosemont Lutheran Church, Pastor Jack Steltzer invited me to shape the musical part of some contemporary worship.
-I play songs from my current and evolving repertoire, focusing on songs of the spirit, songs that are thought-provoking, inspiring, and challenging, to accompany the service.
-At Muhlenberg College, Chaplain Callista Isabelle invited me to help with the weekly Chapel service.
+I play material from my current and evolving repertoire, focusing on songs of the spirit, songs that are thought-provoking, inspiring, and challenging, to accompany the service.
+At Muhlenberg College, Chaplains Callista Isabelle and Janelle Neubauer have invited me to help with Chapel services.

 Among so many musical collaborators, I still enjoy many Saturday nights with the Coyotes at various people’s homes with Neal, Jonnie, Bob, Lee, Judy, John, Stephanie, Mary Faith and other occasional visitors.
 In 2018 and again in 2019, I sang at Godfreys as one of the Saturday Night Coyotes.

 I worked for years in the Lehigh Valley’s arts scene.
-I had a key founding role at Musikfest, Bethlehem’s summer music festival now in its 37th year, I raised funds and helped produce recordings for the Bach Choir of Bethlehem and David Amram Jazz Quartet, founded and led Bethlehem’s Rose Garden Children’s Festival, produced concerts for Sing Out! and Bethlehem’s 250th Anniversary, and was Interim Executive Director of NPR affiliate WDIY-FM.
-I’m now on the boards of Sing Out!, New Bethany Ministries., and Martin Guitar Charitable Foundation.
+I had a key founding role at Musikfest, Bethlehem’s summer music festival now in its 37th year, raised funds and helped produce recordings for the Bach Choir of Bethlehem and David Amram Jazz Quartet, founded and led Bethlehem’s Rose Garden Children’s Festival, produced concerts for Sing Out! and Bethlehem’s 250th Anniversary, and was Interim Executive Director of NPR affiliate WDIY-FM.
+I was on the boards of Sing Out! from 2007 – 2020, and I still volunteer with the Boards of New Bethany Ministries and Martin Guitar Charitable Foundation.

 I’m lucky to have a career setting where I can work my love of songs into my teaching.
 My full-time work is as Associate Professor of Business and Business Program Director at Muhlenberg College in Allentown, PA.
 I have songs ready for many of the management classes I teach.
 For a few years, I taught a course to first year students called (of course) “No Song Left Behind,” and I sometimes play song sets for classes in English, History, and Foreign Languages.